grosser/fast_gettext/README.markdown

 =================
 ###Abnormal pluralisation
-Pluralisation rules can be set directly via a lambda (see code/specs), or by using the Gettext plural definition (see spec/locale/en/test_plural.po or [GNU Gettext documentation](http://www.gnu.org/software/libtool/manual/libc/Advanced-gettext-functions.html).
+Pluralisation rules can be set directly via a lambda (see code/specs), or by using the Gettext plural definition (see spec/locale/en/test_plural.po or [Plural expressions for all languages](http://translate.sourceforge.net/wiki/l10n/pluralforms).

 ###Plugins
 Want a yml, xml, database version ?